Objects as Extreme Points: Introduction

-\paragraph{Dense prediction.} FCN \cite{long2015fully} powers various detectors to achieve high-precision dense prediction, such as FCOS \cite{Tian_2019_ICCV} and FoveaBox \cite{kong2020foveabox}.
+FPN \cite{lin2017feature} powers various detectors to achieve high-precision dense prediction, such as FCOS \cite{Tian_2019_ICCV} and FoveaBox \cite{kong2020foveabox}.
 In general, object detection algorithms process an image on the object level, whereas FCOS proves for the first time that the object detection task could also be solved in a per-pixel prediction fashion.
 This pixel-level-based detector provides a more fine-grained manner to understand an image.
-For each pixel, FCOS predicts the relative distances from the four sides of the bbox.
-Compared with the four extreme points, {\emph{the bbox lacks the offsets' supervision in the four boundary directions, making finding the real boundary of the objects, especially those with a large shape variance, more challenging.}}
+All these top-down methods represent the location of an object by a rectangular box.
+Compared with the four extreme points, such unified representation lacks the shape feature of an object, especially for those non-rigid objects with a large shape variance.